 Dumbbell Lateral Raise

-How to perform: To perform lateral raises, hold a dumbbell in each hand with your feet shoulder width apart.
+How to perform this shoulder exercise: To perform lateral raises, hold a dumbbell in each hand with your feet shoulder width apart.
 Make sure you start off with a lighter weight, because as you get closer and closer to your last repetition, you’ll definitely feel the strain in your muscles.
 It’s also possible to sustain injury by performing the lateral raise with a weight that’s too heavy for you.

 With your dumbbells in your hands, engage you core, and lock down your shoulders.
 Put a slight bend in the elbow and raise your arms out to your sides until your wrists are slightly below your shoulder.